 A super-Moon for awesome pics

-A super moon in 2011.
 As the Moon’s orbit is not circular, but slightly elliptical, the distance from the Earth to the Moon varies between 356,000 kilometers (the “perigee”) 000 km and 407 (the “apogee”) approximately.
 The more she approaches us, the more it seems big, although the difference is of course subtle to the naked eye.
 And when his big diameter coincides with the full moon night looms particularly conducive to observation.
 The event was named “Super Moon” in 1979 by astrologer Richard Nolle’s.
 This is what will happen in the night from Sunday to Monday: to 356 896 kilometers from us, the moon has not been this close since 2014, and in addition, it will be full

 .
 Owners of good cameras can start charging their batteries: it will not be difficult to capture the event with a tripod.
 The September / October issue, the magazine Sky and Space advise apprentices astrophotographers sensitivity from 400 to 800 ISO, and exposure time of a few seconds.